aritra2023/MONEY_MAKER_999/replit.md

 ## Recent Changes

-### January 23, 2025 - Migration & Dashboard Color Theme Update
+### January 23, 2025 - Professional Dashboard Redesign
 - Successfully completed migration from Replit Agent to standard Replit environment
 - Resolved all dependency and port configuration issues
 - Verified full application functionality in new environment
-- Updated dashboard design to match login page color scheme:
+- Complete dashboard redesign to match professional traffic exchange style:
+  - Updated navbar to transparent white background matching reference design
+  - Added dynamic username display from login session
-  - Replaced transparent glassmorphism cards with solid white cards
+  - Replaced all transparent cards with colorful gradient cards:
+    - Pink to purple gradient for Hits Available
+    - Green to emerald gradient for Hits Received
+    - Blue to indigo gradient for Domains
+    - Orange to red gradient for Links
-  - Changed text colors from white to purple/gray for better contrast
+    - Teal to cyan gradient for Referrals
-  - Maintained same purple gradient background as login page
+    - Violet to purple gradient for Active Sessions
+  - Updated navigation links to match professional layout
-  - Updated form elements to use white backgrounds with purple accents
+  - Form elements now use white backgrounds with purple accents
-  - Applied consistent white/purple color scheme throughout dashboard
-- All campaign cards now use white backgrounds with purple text
+  - Campaign cards use light gray backgrounds for better readability
-- Form inputs updated with gray backgrounds and purple focus states
-- Maintained beautiful animated background elements and floating orbs
+  - Maintained beautiful animated background elements
-- All features working with consistent white/purple design system
+- All features working with modern colorful design system

 ### January 23, 2025 - Complete Dashboard Redesign & Modern Traffic Exchange Interface
 - Updated navigation logo from image to text-based "SkyHit" branding with Rocket icon